Skip to main content Scroll Top

 While there are many supplements for melatonin, expert Dr. Paula-Witt Enderby (mentioned above in “Sources”) suggests working first to support the natural production of your own melatonin cycles.
 Here is how: Prioritize sleep.
 Work with your natural melatonin cycles by going to bed earlier.
 Try to be in bed around 10pm and if this is not achievable, then try to make incremental steps towards this goal over time.
 Any movement towards 10pm will be of benefit.
 Prepare for sleep.
 Establish a routine to settle the mind and body: (a) turn off extra lights around the house starting around 8pm; (b) minimize things that stimulate the mind like video games, television, talk radio, loud music; (c) turn on soft music or lessen the household “noise”; (d) try stretching poses to release endorphins in the body to begin to relax the body naturally; (e) Try just laying on the floor for 10 minutes – for many people this helps to settle the body.
 Manage light.
 Minimize light exposure during the night if there is ambient light in your bedroom by wearing an eye mask; minimize use of electronic devices at night; increase natural light exposure during the day by getting outside as much as you can.
 Food – what to eat.
 Add foods rich in melatonin like ginger, tart cherries, walnuts, bananas, sweet corn, figs, tomatoes, and oats.
 Food – when to eat.
 Aim to finish eating by 8pm.
 Drink.
 Minimize alcohol consumption as this can suppress melatonin levels and aggravate the nervous system.

 If you are not feeling any benefit within a few weeks of trying the strategies listed above, you may want to incorporate a melatonin supplement into your daily nighttime routine.
 As with any supplement you should consult your physician first to see if there are any conditions or drugs that contraindicate its use for you.
-It’s always best to start low (~0.5-1mg melatonin) and then increase as needed.
+It’s always best to start low (~0.5-1mg melatonin).
+Research suggests that melatonin’s sleep benefits tend to plateau around 4mg per day — taking more than that doesn’t appear to help you sleep better, and it does raise your odds of side effects.
+So rather than continuing to increase your dose over time, it’s better to find the lowest dose that works for you and stay there.
 Studies have shown that melatonin gets taken up by the body in different amounts by different people.
 The key thing to remember is to take your melatonin supplement right before bed since you are trying to enhance your nighttime melatonin levels.
 Keep in mind three main possible side effects: vivid dreaming, daytime grogginess, and sedation.
 If you’re still experiencing any of those after two weeks, cut your dose in half.
-On the other hand, if you are not experiencing side effects and not seeing sleep benefits, you can slowly start increasing your dose.

 EXPERTS, RESOURCES AND THINGS TO EXPLORE